pomelo925/KochACT-RL/README.md

 # <div align="center"> KochACT-RL </div>

 <p align="center">

-This repository is built on the [lerobot](https://github.com/hrc-pme/lerobot/tree/33724a273dfa3a62b845cbbb030b21b71fc5d12b) framework for the Koch arm and its peripheral devices.
+This repository is built on lerobot framework for the Koch arm and its peripheral devices.
 </p>

 <br/>